 - Large and in Charge: Torch is the leader of the dragons, and by far the biggest dragon in the Dragon Lands.
 He's close in size to the humongous Ursa Major.

 - Large Ham: He says just about everything at the top of his lungs.
 And if his subjects aren't emoting the way he wants, he is not shy about letting them know.Torch: BE SAD!

 - No Indoor Voice: Let's just say that Torch really likes shouting.

 - Rent-a-Zilla: Torch is the largest dragon yet.
-He's even bigger than Spike during his greed-induced rampage.
 For comparison, individual phalanges of his claws are twice the size of princess Ember, who herself is taller than most ponies.

 - So Proud of You: After getting over the fact that his daughter Ember participated in the contest against his wishes, Torch acknowledges that she has the strength and wisdom to be an excellent leader.